-JAB goes Open Access!
+JAB is Open Access!

 The move to Open Access will not affect the editorial process – the scientific evaluation of manuscripts is, and will remain, completely independent of our publication model.
-You can rest assured that JAB will continue to bring you the very best ornithological research also in the future, the only difference is that it will be fully open for anyone to read.
+You can rest assured that JAB will continue to bring you the very best ornithological research also in the future, the only difference is that it is fully open for anyone to read.

 Article Processing Charges: The APC for authors that are not covered by agreements or who are not eligible for waivers can be found here.

 Agreements: In many cases the APC fee is covered by the authors' university or by their funders.
 The number of institutions covered by agreements is increasing each year.
 A full list of the current publishing agreements can be found here.